Coaching Strategies

 Despite its importance, embodying a coaching mindset isn’t always easy.
 Some common challenges include:

-• Imposter syndrome, where coaches doubt their abilities.
+• Imposter syndrome, where coaches doubt their abilities despite evidence of their competence.

-• Resistance to feedback, which can slow down personal growth.
+• Resistance to feedback, which can slow down personal growth and professional development.

 A coaching mindset facilitates trust, which is the bedrock of any successful coaching relationship.
+This connects directly to the ICF competency of cultivating trust and safety.
 Coaches embodying this mindset:

 • Create safe spaces for clients to express their thoughts freely.